DanGraur/msc-thesis/job-scripts/caffe2/README.md

 Caffe2 can be run on GPUs with the help of SLURM.
 SLURM is essential here since it allows one to explictily select nodes which have GPU capabilities.

-Caffe2 can be run on GPUs either using a single node (i.e. one node with (*currently*) one GPU), or across several nodes, each having its own GPU. **DISCLAIMER: On certain occasions it might prove that the CUDA drivers installed on the compute nodes differ from that using in the runtime.** To this extent I've seen only *node024* and *node025* actually work without throwin this error.
+Caffe2 can be run on GPUs either using a single node (i.e. one node with (*currently*) one GPU), or across several nodes, each having its own GPU. **DISCLAIMER: On certain occasions it might prove that the CUDA drivers installed on the compute nodes differ from that used in the runtime.** To this extent I've seen only *node024* and *node025* actually work without throwing this error.

 **IMPORTANT:** The shared model functionality is only a CPU based feature, so it's not possible to employ it when running experiments across several GPU based devices.